-Just as Moses separated his tent from the corruption in the camp of Israel, God has separated the born-again believers from the corruption that is in the world through lust.
+Just as Moses separated his tent from the corruption in the camp of Israel, God has separated the born-again believers from the corruption in the world through lust.

 As a born-again Christian, you have been redeemed from sin and the corruption in the world to become God’s holy tabernacle of meeting in the world.
 You have been made righteous, holy, sanctified, or separated to God by your faith in the offering of the body of Christ on the cross.